 When it comes to buying or selling a home, we understand the importance of getting to know your Realtor as more than just a professional.
 Our “Meet A Realtor” series introduces the hard-working people of the Century 21 Northland team, and provides a personal look at each of us as residents of our community.
-For our first installment, we spoke with Mike Annelin about what it means to live and work as a Realtor in northern Michigan.
+For our latest profile, we spoke with Meagan Alvarado about living and working in northern Michigan.

 How long have you lived in northern Michigan?
 Why did you choose to settle here?

 I’m a Traverse City native-my great grandfather built the house I was raised in on State Street.
 After living in Madison Wisconsin for about 7 years, my husband and I returned to TC to raise our kids in this incredible community.

 Tell us a few of your favorite activities to do or places to visit in the Grand Traverse region.